-European markets finished in negative territory on Monday as a renewed slip in oil prices weighed on investor sentiment.
+European stocks ended mostly mixed on Wednesday, as a renewed decline in oil prices put a dampener on sentiment.